Neologism: Scientific literature

 Neologisms are often introduced in technical writing, so-called Fachtexte or 'technical texts' through the process of lexical innovation.
 Technical subjects such as philosophy, sociology, physics, etc. are especially rich in neologisms.
 In philosophy, as an example, many terms became introduced into languages through processes of translation, e.g., from Ancient Greek to Latin, or from Latin to German or English, and so on.
 So Plato introduced the Greek term ποιότης (poiotēs), which Cicero rendered with Latin qualitas, which subsequently became our notion of 'quality' in relation to epistemology, e.g., a quality or attribute of a perceived object, as opposed to its essence.
-In physics, new terms were introduced sometimes via nonce formation (e.g., Murray Gell-Man's quark, taken from James Joyce) or through derivation (e.g. John von Neumann's kiloton, coined by combining the common prefix kilo- 'thousand' with the noun ton).
+In physics, new terms were introduced sometimes via nonce formation (e.g., Murray Gell-Mann's quark, taken from James Joyce) or through derivation (e.g. John von Neumann's kiloton, coined by combining the common prefix kilo- 'thousand' with the noun ton).
 Neologisms therefore are a vital component of scientific jargon or termini technici.